L. J. Institute of Engineering and Technology: Laboratories

 Each department has laboratories for U.G. and P.G. programs.

 Workshop

 The workshop is equipped to show students the basic operations of manufacturing and production.

 Library

-The library has wide range of technical books, periodicals, reference books, handbooks, encyclopedias and Indian standards.
+There are 2 libraries, one for each diploma and degree department.
+They have wide range of technical books, periodicals, reference books, handbooks, encyclopaedias and Indian standards.
 The library has book bank facility for students.

 Computing facility

-Each department has its own computer center, connected with internet and printer facility.
+Each department has its own computer centre, occasionally connected with internet.

 Training and placement cell

 The institute maintains a training and placement cell to help students prepare for job searches.
 Assistance is given to students in developing interviewing skills.

-Canteen

-The canteen is located at the center of the campus.
-This facility is available for the students and staff at competitive rates.

 Festivals

 Notion

 Notion is an annual technical festival organized by students and alumni of the college.
 Festival covers all technical and non-technical activities from all the departments.
-Notion started from 2017 and is progressing with good speed.
-It is generally organized in March every year.
+Notion started from 2017 and is no longer progressing with good speed.
+It is generally organized in March every year..
+It hasn't been organized since 2023.